planetscale/vitess-operator/docs/api.md

 for each tablet to store its database files.
 This field is required for local MySQL, but should be omitted in the case of externally managed MySQL.</p>
-<p>IMPORTANT: If your Kubernetes cluster is multi-zone, you must set a
-storageClassName here for a StorageClass that&rsquo;s configured to only provision volumes in the same zone as this tablet pool.</p>
+<p>IMPORTANT: For a tablet pool in a Kubernetes cluster that spans multiple
+zones, you should ensure that <code>volumeBindingMode: WaitForFirstConsumer</code>
+is set on the StorageClass specified in the storageClassName field here.</p>
 </td>
 </tr>
 <tr>
 <td>
-<code>backupLocationName</code><br/>
+<code>backupLocationName</code></br>
 <em>
 string
 </em>